Off-Campus Conduct Policy

 In cases in which criminal or civil action is involved, such action and the review of the Off-Campus Conduct Policy and administration of the University’s conduct process will occur simultaneously.
 However, the University may defer action until the proceedings of the criminal or civil action have been completed.
 A deferment will be considered by the Office of Student Conduct following an initial review of the circumstances.
 Students may also delay action by the Office of Student Conduct by seeking a conduct withdrawal, whereby they would withdraw from the University until the criminal matter has been resolved.

 In addition, where there is a compelling reason (such as concern for the safety of other students), the Office of Student Conduct may, after an initial review of the evidence, impose the sanction of interim suspension, requiring that the student leave the campus pending conduct proceedings or medical evaluation.

 Any off-campus student behavior that affects a Substantial University Interest violates the Code of Conduct and is subject to conduct action following standard procedures as outlined in the Code of Conduct.

 Student conduct committed off the campus which affects a Substantial University Interest is conduct which:

 - Constitutes a violation of local, state or federal law, including repeat violations of any local, state or federal law committed in the municipality where the University is located;

-- Indicates that the student may present a danger or threat to the health or safety of him/herself or others;
+- Indicates that the student may present a danger or threat to the health or safety of themselves or others;

 - Significantly impinges upon the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder; or